yltw27/LearnDataWarehousing/LearnSQL/2_JOINs.md

         FROM populations
         WHERE year = 2015;

 ### LEFT JOIN/ RIGHT JOIN
 * The LEFT JOIN/RIGHT JOIN command tells the database to **return all rows in the table in the FROM clause**, regardless of whether or not they have matches in the table in the LEFT/RIGHT JOIN clause.
+* JOIN tables on multiple foreign keys could help to enhance accuracy and/or performance.

 ![PostgreSQL JOINs](attachments/PostgreSQL-Joins.png)

+### UNION
+* SQL joins allow you to combine two datasets side-by-side, but UNION allows you to stack one dataset on top of the other.
+* Note that UNION only appends **distinct** values.
+* If you’d like to append all the values from the second table, use **UNION ALL**.
+You’ll likely use UNION ALL far more often than UNION.
+* SQL has strict rules for appending data:
+    1. Both tables must have the same number of columns
+    2. The columns must have the same data types in the same order as the first table
+* No need to use aliases for table name in UNION since there're 2 independent FROM

+        SELECT *
+        FROM table_ame
+        UNION ALL
+        SELECT *
+        FROM another_table_name;;

 ### SELF JOIN: INNER JOIN the same table
 * Add AND to avoid self-matching of SELF JOIN